 Dmitry Peskov, the Chairman of the Media Council of the Russian Geographical Society, the member of the Board of Trustees of the Society, raised the topic of studying and preserving rare species of animals: belugas, snow leopards, Amur tigers, Far Eastern and Persian leopards, and polar bears.
 He noted that the RGS annually allocates grants to support projects to restore the populations of the Red Book animals.
 Dmitry Peskov stressed that it is necessary to continue the research of belugas and killer whales - it is currently not known exactly how many animals live in nature.
 It is very important to understand, because decisions on whether to issue quotas for their catch or not should be made in accordance with scientific evidence.

 Awards of the Russian Geographical Society were presented, and the signing ceremony of the Globe of the Russian Championship took place during the meeting.
 People, who have achieved outstanding achievements in science, politics, sports, signed themselves on the Globe.

 This time, the Globe was signed by Vladimir Putin - as the first Chairman of the Board of Trustees of the Russian Geographical Society in its new history.
-Captain-pilot of the "Mir-1" deep-water apparatus Anatoly Sagalevich and the flight engineer of the deep-sea apparatus "Mir-2", who for the first time in the history of mankind reached the bottom of the World Ocean at the North Pole, Frederick Paulsen, also signed the Globe.
+Captain-pilot of the "Mir-1" deep-water apparatus Anatoly Sagalevich and the flight engineer of the deep-sea apparatus "Mir-2", who for the first time in the history of mankind reached the bottom of the World Ocean at the North Pole, Frederik Paulsen, also signed the Globe.